-Potential Benefits of Physical Therapy Graduate Programs
+Physical Therapy Degree Programs

 Physical therapy graduate programs could be a great option for those seeking to enter or enhance their career in the physical therapy field.
 For those new to the field, doctor of physical therapy (DPT) programs may be the perfect option.

 Practicing physical therapists may also want to possibly enhance their career by earning a board certification in one of eight different specialties.
 Graduate certificates in physical therapy may help allowing students to further specialize their knowledge, prepare for certification exams and better serve their patients.

 If any of these sound like a perfect option for you, continue reading to learn more about these physical therapy graduate programs, general application and graduation requirements, and the possible benefits of earning a physical therapy graduate degree.

 EXPERT INSIGHT: We asked physical therapist Dr. Karena Wu how physical therapy graduate programs gives you an edge: “Going back to school 15 years post graduation was eye opening.
 It was good to see what is being taught in PT schools now and to keep up with the new graduates.
 As healthcare shifts regularly, we have to keep up with insurance companies requirements and new business laws.
 Receiving a doctorate physical therapy degree helps the profession as a whole as the physical therapy field attempts to standardize its practice act and its education.
 The degree also offered more in depth courses that I had not received in my PT school which makes my foundational knowledge stronger.”
 Click to Tweet!

 The United States Bureau of Labor Statistics expects the employment of physical therapists to grow 21% during the years 2020 to 2030 with a median salary of $91,010.
 As the baby boomer generation hopes to remain active as they age, and as the number of outpatient surgeries continue to rise, now may be a perfect time to pursue a physical therapy graduate degree.
 (Source: BLS.gov)